-Monreale Castle, also called Königsberg, was once built to gain control over the Piana Rotaliana and the roads to the Val di Cembra
+Monreale Castle, also called Königsberg, was once built to control the Piana Rotaliana and the roads to the Val di Cembra

 Image gallery: Castello di Monreale

-The first stronghold of the Counts of Appiano in the forests of Faedo was once the seat of justice and political power during the Königsberg Dynasty who ruled the area surrounding the villages of Lavis, Pressano, Nave, San Michele, Faedo, Giovo, Lisignago, Cembra, Faver and Valda.
-The Castle of Monreale was an important strategic building, as it was located in the Southern part of the Tyrolean dominion and thus allowing them to control the movement of goods and people between north and south.
-Over the centuries, the monument changed hands several times from the Counts of Tyrol, to the episcopal principality of Trento, to the Hapsburgs and to the current owner, the businessman Karl Schmid from Merano.
+The first fortress of the Counts of Appiano in the forests of Faedo was the seat of justice and political power during the Königsberg Dynasty who ruled the area surrounding the villages of Lavis, Pressano, Nave, San Michele, Faedo, Giovo, Lisignago, Cembra, Faver and Valda.
+Thanks to its strategic position on the southern border of the Tyrolean dominion, Castle Monreale served for control purposes over the people and goods travelling between north and south.
+Over the centuries the castle became a property of the Counts of Tyrol, the bishopric of Trento, the Habsburgs before being acquired by its current owner, the businessman Karl Schmid from Merano.

-Nowadays the castle is a private property and houses a winery.
+Today the castle is in private hands and houses a winery.

 Contact info